Sorry, you need to enable JavaScript to visit this website.

 Historic Crown Grants

 Crown Grant records document and describe the sale or transfer of specific parcels of Crown land from the provincial government to private persons and organizations.
 There are three online databases for Historic Crown Grants in British Columbia.
 They all provide access to digitized images of documents.
-One is a searchable database while the other two are browsable; and one provides access to copies of documents for a fee while the other two offer access for free.
+One is a searchable database while the other three are browsable; and one provides access to copies of documents for a fee while the other three offer access for free.

 British Columbia, Crown Land Grant Records, 1851-1874